 A community-wide barn swallow nest mapping project.

-Our local citizen scientists assist with nest box monitoring--and for chickadees, colour band re-sighting--to document timing of breeding and bird survival over time.
+Our local citizen scientists assist with nest box monitoring to document timing of breeding and bird survival over time.
 Our barn swallow nest mappers work with local landowners to locate and protect active nests of this federally listed and threatened species on our islands.

 Through these research projects, the Conservancy will be able to assess the health of our local ecosystems using songbirds as biological indicators, and through long-term monitoring we may be able to detect future effects of climate change on these sensitive island biological communities.